DafnyVSCode/Dafny-VSCode/server/README.md

-#README
+# Dafny Language Server

-This is a language server sample implementation in node
+This is a _Dafny_ language server implementation in node.